samhitasari05/NLP_With_DL_DeepDive/word2vec_skipgram/README.md

 # 🧠 Word2Vec Skip-Gram: Custom Embeddings with Positive & Negative Sampling in PyTorch

 This project presents a **custom implementation of the Word2Vec Skip-Gram model** using both **positive and negative sampling** from scratch in **PyTorch**.
-Developed for the AIT 726 – *NLP with Deep Learning* course at **George Mason University**, the objective was to build meaningful word embeddings and compare the semantic capture capabilities of different neural architectures.
+The objective was to build meaningful word embeddings and compare the semantic capture capabilities of different neural architectures.

 ---